ronioncloud/albertony-rclone/docs/content/jottacloud.md

 Controls whether files are sent to the trash or deleted permanently.
 Defaults to false, namely sending files to the trash.
 Use `--jottacloud-hard-delete=true` to delete files permanently instead.

+#### --jottacloud-trashed-files ####

+Advanced option to only show files that are in the trash.
+This will show the trashed files in their original directory structure.
+Listed directories may contain files that are not trashed, and therefore not listed.

+When deleting trashed files listed with this option, they will be deleted permanently, regardless of the `--jottacloud-use-trash` option.

+When deleting any of the listed directories, they will be moved to trash or deleted permanently according to the `--jottacloud-use-trash` option.

+Not that this option is not supported and will be ignored when used in combination with the `--fast-list` option.

+#### --jottacloud-incomplete-files ####

+Advanced option to only show files that are incomplete.
+Listed directories may contain files that are not incomplete, and therefore not listed.

+Incomplete files may be in trash, use in combination with option `--jottacloud-trashed-files` to list only such files.

+If used in combination with `--jottacloud-corrupt-files` then both incomplete and corrupt files will be shown.

+#### --jottacloud-corrupt-files ####

+Advanced option to only show files that are corrupt.
+Listed directories may contain files that are not incomplete, and therefore not listed.

+Corrupt files may be in trash, use in combination with option `--jottacloud-trashed-files` to list only such files.

+If used in combination with `--jottacloud-incomplete-files` then both corrupt and incomplete files will be shown.

 ### Troubleshooting ###